 *git help -a or git help –a or git help –all

-Note: When you are writing any command don’t place space between two hyphens (–)
+Note: When you are writing any command, don’t place space between two hyphens (–)

 This will show you all the available commands in Git.
 If you scroll down to the end after each command, you will see three lines of information.
 This is constant no matter what command you execute.

-One of the advantages of Using git bash is, that if you are using any wrong command then case Git bash will suggest the correct command.
-For example, I want to list down all the commands of git, to do so I have to type git help –all.
+One of the advantages of Using git bash is that if you are using any wrong command, then case Git bash will suggest the correct command.
+For example, I want to list down all the commands of git; to do so, I have to type git help –all.
 But I missed entering one hyphen.

-How to access Help on particular Command?
+How do you access Help on a particular Command?

-- First list down all the commands by executing the command git help –all
+- First, list down all the commands by executing the command git help –all.

 - Choose a command on which you want to know